Nadjeźda Kaarma, who is a living legend, now shows, how easy is to start with your food business with help of FoodDocs.

 Food safety standards help hotels, restaurants, catering companies, cafés, stores, canteens, and airlines to prepare and serve food safely so that customers don’t become sick.
 It is a moral, legal, and commercial obligation to provide safe food to the customers.
 It is by law for the restaurants to follow food safety regulations to make sure that they’re serving safe, quality food.
 Chicken that will be served undercooked or not properly defrosted, products made from raw eggs such as mayonnaise and mousse, shellfish, wild mushrooms, and fish must be sourced from approved or reputable suppliers or vendors.

-To run a successful food business, it must comply with the food safety law that will result in satisfied customers, brand protection, less food wastage, and higher staff morale and promotes increased productivity.
+To run a successful food business, it must comply with the food safety law that will result in satisfied customers, brand protection, less food wastage, higher staff morale, and promotes increased productivity.

 Precautions must be taken to avoid the cross contaminations issues, for this raw food must be kept apart from high-risk food.
 It is recommended that separate clearly labeled units be used.
 A supervisor or manager is responsible for the overall process, including receiving the raw product, temperature monitoring, pest control, and personal hygiene competency under the requirements of HACCP.